 Some church observers sneered that the artist made her look too youthful to have a son who was 33 years old, as Jesus was believed to be at his death.
 Michelangelo defended this choice to his biographer Ascanio Condivi: “Do you not know that chaste women stay fresh much more than those who are not chaste?
 How much more in the case of the Virgin, who had never experienced the least lascivious desire that might change her body?”

-7. It’s a mash-up of sculpting styles.
+7. The Pietà is a mash-up of sculpting styles.

 Michelangelo has long been praised for marrying Renaissance ideals of classical beauty with poses that favored naturalism.
 Another nod to Renaissance influence is a structure that ultimately resembles a pyramid, formed by Mary’s head, flowing down her arms and to the bottoms of her robes.